sal55/langs/CompilerSuite.md

 All the above programs are single-file, self-contained executables, and all are under 1MB.
 The current set of programs are:
 ````
-mm.exe        394 KB           Includes std library sources
+mm.exe        390 KB           Includes std library sources
-aa.exe        120 KB
+aa.exe        121 KB
-cc.exe        333 KB           Includes std headers (windows.h is separate)
+bcc.exe       323 KB           Includes std headers (windows.h is separate)
-qq.exe        578 KB           Includes std lib sources
+qq.exe        554 KB           Includes std lib sources
 pc.exe        180 KB           Fully loaded (smaller configurations can be done, eg. interpret only)
-runmx.exe      60 KB
+runmx.exe      57 KB           (Includes diagnostic display)
 ````
-The above are built with MM6; MM7 described above doesn't yet have the small optimising step that reduces the code size, so they might be 10% bigger.
+The above are built with MM7 -opt, which can now match the small optimising step of MM6.

+For mm/aa/cc/pc, only the ASM output is configured.
+Support for NASM needs building with a different module enabled.
+Interpret-only versions of mm/bcc could be built: an interpreted bcc version with external headers would be about 180KB, and similar for mm would be 210KB.

+The four main tools (mm, aa, bcc, qq) would fit on a 1.44MB floppy disk, uncompressed.
+With UPX compression, all 6 programs would occupy under 0.6MB.

 ### Implementation

 All products are written in my M language and built with **MM**.
 Single-file source amalgamations (MA files) can be generated for any project.

-Building all of the above executables from source takes under 0.4 seconds.
+Building all of the above executables from source takes under 0.4 seconds in total.